 Of course, the real question is: Is it worse that these kids riot over something so inane when the country is going down the tubes?
 Or is it worse that the rest of us don’t?

-In the meantime, I thought I’d take a friendly little jaunt through American history.
+As you ponder this on the Tree of Woe, let’s take a friendly little jaunt through American history.
 So I bring you:

 VIRGINIA COLONY, 1676

 As much as I wish that this was a riot for the right to eat bacon, we had already been given that right by the Magna Carta.